 - As people retire there will be job opportunities for younger people.

 - The number of jobs requiring higher skills is likely to increase.

-With these things in mind, having skills like flexibility, problem-solving, teamworking, effective communication and being prepared to learn new things will be as important as focusing on a specific job.
+With these things in mind, skills like flexibility, problem-solving and teamworking, as well as effective communication and being prepared to learn new things will be as important as focusing on a specific job.